Erebia nivalis

 Erebia nivalis, or de Lesse's brassy ringlet, is a member of the subfamily Satyrinae of the family Nymphalidae.
 It is found throughout the Alps of southern Austria with a remote population in central Switzerland.

 The wingspan is 34–36 mm.
 Adults are on wing from mid-July to the beginning of August.
 Development takes two years.

 The larvae feed on various grasses, but mainly Festuca species.

+Taxonomy

+E. nivalis is a member of the brassy ringlet species complex.